In a Nutshell:

 • Gets bogged down easily on wet ground

-• Several strange design decisions that make no sense (no storage for an outdoor chair, too heavy to use on damp ground, push handles for a chair that’s too heavy to push, etc.)
+• Several strange design decisions make no sense (no storage for an outdoor chair, too heavy to use on damp ground, push handles for a chair that’s too heavy to push, etc.)

 • Horrendous post-sales support